-Germany is a cash based society so we end up with a lot of small change.
+Germany is a cash-based society so we end up with a lot of small change.
 This is a great way to save money for travel without realising!
 We made a rule that we would put anything under 50c in the jar.
 Ok we didn't save millions but for no effort and barely noticing we now have around €200 in our 'petrol fund' for the van.

 Lack of Material Things

 This is something that is really not for some people.
 But with years of being a student, having poorly paid jobs and travelling I've managed to detach myself from a lot of material things.
 I don't own hundreds of pairs of shoes (just a few of good travel shoes) , lots of jewelery, a DVD collection or all the nick nacks that accumulate over the years.
 I've moved around so often that all of my possessions fit into a backpack.
 I need to do some downsizing after two years in Frankfurt but I don't feel an emotional attachment to most of my stuff.
 Even my precious books are all second hand and I'm happy giving them away once they've been read.